Trident-Sensing/Trident-Sensing.github.io/index.md

 Recommended deadline: 6/14/2022, 6/07/2022 preferred.

 ## Software Development Internship Summer/Fall 2022
 This position would be focused on collaborating with the engineering team to develop core capabilities, and independently developing integration testing methods for the system.
 The integrated testing would consist of interfacing with aircraft simulation programs (such as X-Plane or MFS), and writing data translators that would accept simulated aircraft parameters and output data messages over RS232 or similar to feed the system under test.
-This team member would also work with the mechanical engineering team to design a simulator station for better testing of avionics.
+This team member would also work with the mechanical engineering team to design a simulator station for more effective testing of avionics.

 Requirements:
 * Currently pursuing a degree in either Computer Science or Computer Engineering and have completed coursework up to CS 4400 or further.